 Textbooks certainly can provide valuable inspiration and ideas, especially for new teachers who are creating their curriculum maps, unit plans and lesson plans for the first time.
 But textbooks should always be in service of a broader curriculum, meaning the curriculum must come first.

-So where do textbooks fit in?
+So where do textbooks fit in with curriculum?

 Rather than standing as a replacement to curriculum, textbooks are best used as part of a curriculum, among other learning activities and materials.
 They’re most effective when they serve the teacher’s creativity in delivering learning – not the other way around.